Nir Shaviv: Cosmic rays and climate

 Shaviv has been one of the proponents of a cosmic ray climate link.
 In 2003 he has shown that the cosmic ray flux over the past billion years can be reconstructed from the exposure ages of Iron meteorites, that these flux variations are expected from spiral arm passages, and they correlate with the appearance of ice age epochs on Earth.
 In a later work with Ján Veizer, it was demonstrated that the temperature reconstruction over the Phanerozoic correlates with the cosmic ray flux, but it does not correlate with the CO_{2} reconstruction, thus placing an upper limit on the effects of CO_{2}.
 This prompted several reactions by the climate community and rebuttals by Shaviv and his colleagues.

-He has also shown that the cosmic ray climate link explains part the faint sun paradox, since the slowly decreasing solar wind will give rise to a cooling effect that compensates the solar irradiance increase.
+He has also shown that the cosmic ray climate link explains part the faint young Sun paradox, since the slowly decreasing solar wind will give rise to a cooling effect that compensates the solar irradiance increase.
 Moreover, long term star formation activity in the Milky Way correlate with long term climate variations.

-In a more recent work with Andreas Prokoph and Ján Veizer, it was argued that the reconstructed temperature has a clear 32 million year oscillation that is consistent with the solar system's motion perpendicular to the galactic plane.
-The oscillation also appears to have a secondary modulation consistent with the radial epicyclic motion of the solar system.
+In a more recent work with Andreas Prokoph and Ján Veizer, it was argued that the reconstructed temperature has a clear 32 million year oscillation that is consistent with the Solar System's motion perpendicular to the galactic plane.
+The oscillation also appears to have a secondary modulation consistent with the radial epicyclic motion of the Solar System.